openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 1. Make certain you are not using the –start or –test command line arguments
 2. Make certain that you have installed (i.e. extracted or copied the ebi folder/package) to a location that has read/write privilege

-#### The EBI says it successfully imported items but I can’t find them in EQUELLA
+#### The EBI says it successfully imported items but I can’t find them in openEQUELLA
 1. Ensure that you are performing a real run using “Start Import” and not a test run using “Test Import”
-2. When looking for your freshly imported items check that your user account has the necessary privileges to the EQUELLA collection.
-Your account will need at least DISCOVER_ITEM and VIEW_ITEM privileges to find the items in EQUELLA.
+2. When looking for your freshly imported items check that your user account has the necessary privileges to the openEQUELLA collection.
+Your account will need at least DISCOVER_ITEM and VIEW_ITEM privileges to find the items in openEQUELLA.
 3. Verify that the items are not in workflow moderation.
 If the collection that you imported into has a workflow template applied to it then items will likely be created with a status of “Moderating” and won’t appear in standard searches.

-#### Item titles and descriptions are not displaying properly in EQUELLA
+#### Item titles and descriptions are not displaying properly in openEQUELLA
-1. When viewing your imported items in EQUELLA they may appear without a title or description and instead the titles may be displayed as the UUID of the item.
+1. When viewing your imported items in openEQUELLA they may appear without a title or description and instead the titles may be displayed as the UUID of the item.

 This is caused by failing to populate the special Resource Name Path and Resource Description Path nodes of the item’s XML.
-These special nodes are set in the EQUELLA schema configuration via the EQUELLA Admin Console.
+These special nodes are set in the openEQUELLA schema configuration via the openEQUELLA Admin Console.

-To correct the problem, first look up in the EQUELLA Admin Console the XPaths for the Resource Name Path and Resource Description Path of the schema used by the collection you are attempting to populate.
+To correct the problem, first look up in the openEQUELLA Admin Console the XPaths for the Resource Name Path and Resource Description Path of the schema used by the collection you are attempting to populate.

 Now check that the XPaths in the column headings of your CSV for your titles and descriptions match these values (minus the leading forward slash).